ponda614/Cancer-Cell-Detection/README.md

 **Next Steps**: Still exploring ways to improve the model.
 This includes tweaking the architecture, exploring new regularization techniques, and diversifying our training data.

-**The Bigger Picture**: Despite these challenges, we're excited about the potential impact of our work.
+**The Bigger Picture**: Despite these challenges, I am excited about the potential impact of our work.
 Improving the model's ability to detect TNTs could have significant implications in cancer research.